Review of Police Misconduct and Civil Rights Law

 If the incident occurred in public, video surveillance might have captured it on film.
 It can be challenging to gain access to this footage without the help of an attorney.

 A lawyer can help you serve legal notice to relevant parties and prevent them from tampering with the evidence you hope to use in your case.

 Legal counsel can also help you file an internal complaint with the police department in question.

 Such complaints notify the department of the officer's behavior, leading to their suspension or termination.
-This route does not, however, result in any compensation for the victim.
+However, this route does not result in any compensation for the victim.

 Civil Lawsuits Versus Criminal Charges

 In some cases, police officers may be the subject of criminal charges for their misconduct on the job.